 5. Provide Resources

-Be sure to highlight University resources and support services (such as the Writing Center, Student Success Center, etc.) in class, modeling how to make appointments and connect with staff members.
-Invite staff from various offices as guest speakers to your courses to discuss their roles.
-As the semester progresses, take time to regularly remind students of resources and how they can utilize them as needed.
+Ensure that you include University relevant resources and support services, such as the Writing Center and Student Success Center, during class discussions.
+Demonstrate the process of scheduling appointments and connecting with staff members.
+Invite representatives from various offices to serve as guest speakers in your courses to provide insights into their respective roles.
+As the academic semester advances, it is imperative to consistently remind students of the variety resources that are available to them and their practical applications.

 6. Reflect